beyastard/AR2/README.md

-# AR2
+# APML
-AR2 - Arbitrary Length Math Library - original by Anthony D Forbes
+APML - Arbitrary Presicion Math Library - original coding by Anthony D Forbes as AR2.

 With the initial commit, the FFT sources have been omitted until they are reworked.